ionic-team/ionic-legacy-docs/content/docs/v3/developer-resources/platform-setup/windows-setup.md

 The iOS SDK does not run on Windows, so nothing to do here.
 Still want to build for iOS, though?
 Check out [Package](/pro#packaging), part of the Ionic Cloud.

 ### Java JDK
-We'll need to download and install the Java JDK from [their website](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+We'll need to download and install Java JDK 8 from [their website](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).

 ### Android SDK
 Download Android Studio and go through the installer and set up the IDE.
 It should print out a location for where the Android SDK gets installed.
 Copy this down for future use.